7th Anti-Tank Regiment (New Zealand): Italy

 The reduced need for anti-tank support meant that the regiment underwent a further reorganisation in October 1944.
-31, 32 and 33 batteries were reduced to two troops, one troop equipped with M10s and one with 17-pounders, while the obsolete 6-pounder guns were dropped from the establishment.
-39 Battery was redesignated as 34 Battery and the original 34 Battery was disbanded, many of its men being transferred to the Divisional Cavalry Regiment (which was being reorganised as an Infantry battalion).
+31, 32 and 33 Batteries were reduced to two troops, one troop equipped with M10s and one with 17-pounders, while the obsolete 6-pounder guns were dropped from the establishment.
+39 Battery was redesignated as 34 Battery and the original 34 Battery was disbanded, many of its men being transferred to the Divisional Cavalry Regiment (which was being reorganised as an infantry battalion).

 The regiment would spend the winter in defensive positions watching over the Senio river.
 In February 1945, the 17-pounders received high explosive ammunition, which made them much more effective against unarmoured targets and able to be used in the indirect fire role.
 The spring offensive began on 9 April and meant that 7th Anti-Tank Regiment would finally be engaged in a set piece battle in Italy.
-31, 32 and 33 batteries were assigned to the 9th, 5th and 6th Brigades respectively.
+31, 32 and 33 Batteries were assigned to the 9th, 5th and 6th Brigades respectively.
 5th and 6th Brigades initially lead the advance, but each brigade would in turn be rotated into reserve.
-34 battery was split into two sub-batteries, with one sub battery assigned to which ever of the two brigades were leading the advance.
+34 Battery was split into two sub-batteries, with one sub battery assigned to which ever of the two brigades were leading the advance.
 The New Zealanders advanced into the Po Valley throughout April.
-The crossing of the river Po was led by 9th Brigade with 31 Battery and a sub battery of 34 Battery, although the M10 troop had to be left behind due to a lack of heavy bridging.
-The leading elements of 31 and 34 batteries arrived in Trieste on 2 May, the same day as the German Surrender in Italy.
+The crossing of the river Po was led by 9th Brigade with 31 Battery and a sub battery of 34 Battery, although the M10 troop had to be left behind due to a lack of heavy bridging equipment.
+The leading elements of 31 and 34 Batteries arrived in Trieste on 2 May, the same day as the German Surrender in Italy.